Digital Maturity Framework

 Chaotic

-Data in the organisation is scattered and largely about offline activity.
+Data in the organisation is scattered and online and offline activity data is used in isolation from each other.

 Level 2